 Implementing Mergesort presents a number of technical difficulties.
 The first decision is how to represent the lists.
 Mergesort lends itself well to sorting a singly linked list because merging does not require random access to the list elements.
 Thus, Mergesort is the method of choice when the input is in the form of a linked list.
 Implementing merge for linked lists is straightforward, because we need only remove items from the front of the input lists and append items to the output list.
 Breaking the input list into two equal halves presents some difficulty.
 Ideally we would just break the lists into front and back halves.
 However, even if we know the length of the list in advance, it would still be necessary to traverse halfway down the linked list to reach the beginning of the second half.
 A simpler method, which does not rely on knowing the length of the list in advance, assigns elements of the input list alternating between the two sublists.
-The first element is assigned to the first sublist, the second sublist, and so on.
+The first element is assigned to the first sublist, the second element to the second sublist, the third to first sublist, the fourth to the second sublist, and so on.
 This requires one complete pass through the input list to build the sublists.